annahanslc/annahanslc/README.md

 ## Welcome 🤗

 I am a data scientist passionate about **empowering businesses through data and machine learning**.
-I **managed retail and wholesale operations** in a small business for over 10 years, where I saw firsthand how data can impact the bottom line.
+I **managed retail and wholesale operations** in a small business for over 10 years, where I saw firsthand the power of data on the bottom line.

 That experience fuels my mission: to **make efficient pipelines** that will allow fast iterations from incoming data to trained model to actionable recommendations.
 I strive to bridge the gap between raw data and real-business impact by transforming insights into user-friendly experiences that drive better decisions and measurable results.